gagandeepahuja09/tech_articles/paper_reading/kafka.md

 * The paths created in Zookeeper are ephemeral for the broker registry, the consumer registry and the ownership registry and persistent for the offset registry.

 **Rebalance Process**
-* Each consumer registers a Zookeeper watcher on both the broker and consumer registry.
+* Each consumer registers a Zookeeper watcher on both the *broker and consumer registry*.
 It will be notified when a change in broker set or the consumer group occurs.
 * During the initial startup of a consumer or when the consumer is notified about a broker/consumer change through the watcher, the consumer initiates a rebalance process to determine the new subset of partitions it should consume from.